-Darling et al. v.
-Sacred Heart Health System, Inc. et al., Case 3:21-cv-01787-TKW-HTC
+Darling, et al. v.
+Sacred Heart Health System, Inc., et al., 3:21-cv-01787-TKW-HTC

-U.S. District Court, Northern District of Florida
+Oct.
+27, 2021U.S.
+District Court, Northern District of Florida

-The suit alleges U.S. Constitution as well as Florida State constitution violations, including that Sacred Heart Heath Systems is a state actor, that the vaccine mandates violate the Plaintiffs’ right to privacy under the Florida state constitution, and the mandates discriminate in violation of Title VII of the Civil Rights Act and the Florida Civil Rights Act.
+The suit alleges U.S. Constitution as well as Florida State Constitution violations, including that Sacred Heart Heath Systems is a state actor, that the vaccine mandates violate the Plaintiffs’ right to privacy under the Florida state Constitution, and the mandates discriminate in violation of Title VII of the Civil Rights Act and the Florida Civil Rights Act.